Rampage (1986 video game): Legacy

+Producers at Walt Disney Animation Studios have confirmed that the hero of their 2012 film Wreck-It Ralph is named after Rampage's werewolf character.

 A 2018 arcade reboot was made by Adrenaline Amusements for Warner Bros., based on the 2018 Rampage film.
 Initially released exclusively for Dave & Buster's, it includes redemption game mechanics.

 Film adaptation

-A theatrical film adaptation based on the game was developed by Warner Bros and New Line Cinema, directed by Brad Peyton and starring Dwayne Johnson with John Rickard and Beau Flynn as producers.
+A theatrical film adaptation loosely based on the game was developed by Warner Bros and New Line Cinema, directed by Brad Peyton and starring Dwayne Johnson with John Rickard and Beau Flynn as producers.
+The film features the classic trio of George, Lizzie and Ralph, this time as mutated animals rather than transformed humans.
 The film was released on April 13, 2018.